opencontrol/freedonia-compliance/README.md

 Beginner Exercise for OpenControl: Welcome to Freedonia Compliance
 ===================================================================

+_Updated and tested in February 2019!_

 This project repository demonstrates a simple `System Security Plan` generated using the [OpenControl](http://open-control.org/) framework to automate security compliance paperwork.

-We created this demonstration as a simple starter example for ourselves and others.
-We found the existing mid-2016 OpenControl documentation and examples from Pivotal and 18F very specific to the use case of Cloud.gov.

 Audience
 ---------

-Anyone trying to get started with [OpenControl](http://open-control.org/) or [Compliance-Masonry](https://github.com/opencontrol/compliance-masonry), including:
+Anyone trying to get started with [OpenControl](http://open-control.org/), [Compliance-Masonry](https://github.com/opencontrol/compliance-masonry), and [hyperGRC](https://github.com/GovReady/hyperGRC):

 * FISMA newbies that don't want to write big word documents
 * FISMA experts that need a more efficent way of doing paper work
 * FISMA enforcers that need to trust the OpenControl model and tools we're presenting

 Scenario
 --------

-For this exercise, we'll take the role of IT staff for the Republic of Freedonia.

-Freedonia thinks America is just awesome!
-Freedonia has modeled their `FRedRAMP` program for certifying security of major Information Systems after America's `FedRAMP` for program certifying cloud service providers.
-(If it's good enough for the cloud...)
+Freedonia modeled their `FRedRAMP` program for cyber security certification of major Information Systems after America's `FedRAMP` program for certifying cloud service providers.

-The starting point for `FRedRAMP` certifications is the `FRIST 800-53`, which is identical to America's `NIST 800-53` except with fewer security controls.
-A lot fewer.
+The starting point for `FRedRAMP` certifications is the `FRIST 800-53`, which is like America's `NIST 800-53` except with fewer security controls.

 ### The Controls